Drrreistein/idtmp-py/NotesLiterature.md

 #### idtmp improvement

-1. when task planning in specific horizon failed, increase horizon, motion-timeout and discretization space simutanously to ensure probabilistic completeness.
+1. when task planning in specific horizon failed, increase horizon, motion-timeout and discretization space simutanously to ensure probabilistic completeness, which increasing discretization space was not mentioned in Dantam 2018.
-2. for the sake of efficiency, start the task planner from deeper horizon not necessarily from  the very beginning based on engineering experience or run task planner with smallest discretization space.
+2. for the sake of efficiency, start the task planner not necessarily from the very beginning (first horizon) based on engineering experience or run task planner with smallest discretization space.
-3. reuse the motion refining result, when an action in task plan is validated as feasible. e.g. organise the motion result in a tree, in which the node should be represented as (state $s$, action $a$, path $p$)
+3. done: reuse the motion refining result, when an action in task plan is validated as feasible. e.g. organise the motion result in a tree, in which the node should be represented as (state $s$, action $a$, path $p$)
+4. reuse the information from former horizon(horizon $x$) for latter horizon(horizon $y$), e.g. you can save the failed task plan and related failed step in horizon $x$ into a list, check these plans in horizon $y$ as late as possible.
+All failed task plans are prefered to be ranked and check it later in the order of its ranking
+5. if you don't want the technique in 4, you can actually compute the task and motion plan in several horizon parallel, because there is no shared information btw. different horizon.

+#### etamp

 ### Implementation